monsonite/TICK/README.md

 Only so much can be some in the "Digital" simulator, so now I have begun to build up the design on breadboard, using currently available 74HCxx series logic devices.

-This will include an efficient, parallel memory sub-section, to accompany the compact MITE bit serial ALU and a means of programming the contents of the SRAM using an Arduino NANO.
+This will include an efficient, parallel memory sub-section, to accompany the compact TICK bit serial ALU and a means of programming the contents of the SRAM using an Arduino NANO or Raspberry Pi Pico - or clone.

 TICK - An Experimental 8-bit Bit Serial CPU.

-TICK is an 8-bit, bit serial machine, with a von Neumann architecture.
-This means that all instructions and data come from the same memory space - in this case a 32K x 8-bit SRAM.
+TICK is an 8-bit, bit serial machine, with a modified Harvard architecture.
+This means that a ROM provides instructions and data, and volatile storage of variables is from RAM - in this case a 32K x 8-bit SRAM.

-TICK is based around a bit-serial architecture, consisting of an ALU, an Accumulator AC, a Memory Buffer Register MB, a Memory Address Register MA, and a Program Counter PC.
+TICK is based around a bit-serial architecture, consisting of an ALU, an Accumulator AC, a Memory Buffer Register B, and a Program Counter PC.

-In addition to these registers there are functional blocks of the Clock Sequencer and Timing Generator CS and TG.
+In addition to these registers there are functional blocks of the Clock Sequencer and Timing Pulse Generator CS and TPG.

 The advantage of the bit-serial design is that it can easily be extended from 8-bits to 16-bits or even 32 bits with very little additional hardware.